 What does Arnold mean?

-Arnold is a very prominent first name for males (#224 out of 1220, Top 18%) and also a very prominent last name for all people (#170 out of 88799, Top 1%).
-(2000 U.S. Census)
+Arnold is a very prominent first name for males (#224 out of 1220, Top 18%) and also a very prominent last name for all people (#187 out of 150436, Top 1%).
+(2000 U.S. Demographics)

 Arnold reached its apex rank of #94 in the U.S. during the years 1910-1919, and is at #1649 currently.
 (2015 U.S. SSA Records)

 Which version is better?with its variant forms and related boy names.
 Popular variation forms of Arnold (#1649 via latest list) listed in the Top 2000 are Arnaldo, Arne, Arnell, Arnie, Arno and Arnoldo.
 These relations of Arnold were at the top of their popularity in the 1910s (median #1317) and are now much less widespread, with the form Arnold becoming less trendy.